JackKora/google_photos_migration/README.md

 - Move all files that aren't in albums into one directory called *\_NO_ALBUM\_*.
 - Remove parenthesis from filenames (why would you ever do that?!).

+The directory structure Google gives you keeps giving more and more surprises.
+Every time I run it on a new account, there's something new.
+So it is highly advised to examine the output for errors and see if there are any.
+Frequently you'll have a few weirdly named directories that you can manually rename (or delete, many of them are empty).

 Here's how:
 1. Run `prepare_folders.py` and redirect output.
 1. Look for `E ` in the output to double check for potential errors.